kanduvisla/blipr/TEST_REPORT.md

 - Pattern change does not trigger a PC
 - When configuring midi device, configuration is not directly applied, restart of the program is required.
 The current device is unassigned, but a new device is not assigned
 - Copy / pasting: single paste pastes all notes, while this should only happen after copy twice
+- Copy / pasting: when selecting, create range when there are empty values in between
+- Last set length is not remembered when editing track.
+- Same for last set velocity.
+- Copy / Paste of ranges of notes
+- Save / Remember last note / velocity / etc. per track
+- Selected note is not "picked" (pipet tool)